nuxencs/seasonpackarr/docs/RELIABILITY.md

 - structured logging
 - validated, immutable config snapshots that keep the last valid config after a rejected reload
 - environment precedence reapplied on every config reload
-- TVDB/TVMaze fallback strategy
 - release comparison gates
+- a 30-second client inventory cache shared by candidate and pack checks
+- a 2-minute accepted-plan cache with safe recomputation on a miss
+- distinct torrent-target accounting that caps smart-mode coverage at 100 percent
 - hardlink creation isolated from matching logic
+- authenticated HTTP component coverage across candidate, pack, parse, cache invalidation, and filesystem failure paths

 ## Known Reliability Gaps

-- no explicit end-to-end test harness for real webhook payloads plus filesystem assertions
+- no live autobrr-to-real-client end-to-end harness
-- processor flow is the main complexity hotspot
+- expected filter rejections and operational errors do not have separate outcome classes
+- torrent-derived target paths do not enforce containment beneath the import root
 - no automated stale-doc detection for operational procedures

 ## Change Checklist

 - Did request validation stay strict?
 - Did matching become broader or narrower?
 Why?
-- What happens if TVDB and TVMaze disagree?
+- Can duplicate or unrelated client episodes broaden acceptance?
 - What log line would an operator use to debug this?
-- Can the new behavior be exercised with `go run . test pack` or `test parse`?
+- Can the new behavior be exercised with `go run . test candidate`, `test pack`, or `test parse`?